Spectral Methods in Microeconomics: Public Goods

 \end{fact}

-For a directed, unweighted graph with adjacency matrix ${M}$, the quantity $\trace \left({M}^t\right)$ measures the strength of all closed walks of length $t$ by taking the product of the edge weights for each such walk, and then summing these values over all such walks.
+For a directed, weighted graph with adjacency matrix ${M}$, the quantity $\trace \left({M}^t\right)$ measures the total weight of all closed walks of length $t$, where each walk is weighted by the product of its edge weights.

-The essential agents discussed in the last section will be those that are present in sufficiently many of the high value cycles in the network.
-Relatedly, a single weak link in a cycle will dramatically reduce the value of that cycle.
+The essential agents are those present in sufficiently many high-value cycles.
+Relatedly, a single weak link dramatically reduces a cycle's value.
 Thus networks with an imbalanced structure, in which it is rare for those agents who could confer large marginal benefits on others to be the beneficiaries of others' efforts, will have a lower spectral radius and there will be less scope for cooperation.